Accueil » Gisson manor house

 The Manoir de Gisson is a must-see when visiting Sarlat-la-Canéda.
 To help you prepare for your visit to this historic site, here’s all the practical information you need to know beforehand.

-Manoir de Gisson is open to the public all year round, with opening times varying according to the season.
-In high season (July-August), the manor is open every day, generally from 10am to 7pm.
-In the off-season, opening times may be more restricted, mainly on weekends and during school vacations.
+Manoir de Gisson is open to the public from April 1st to mid-November and during the Christmas vacations, with opening times varying according to the season.
+In high season (July-August), the manor is open every day from 10am to 7pm.
+In low season, the manor is open daily from 10am to 6pm, and from 10am to 5pm during the Christmas vacations.
 We advise you to consult the official website for exact opening times at the time of your visit.
-The Manoir de Gisson offers a visit accessible to all, with adapted rates: admission is free for children under 13, while adults benefit from a full rate of €9.50.
-A reduced rate of €8.50 is available for students, and young people aged 13 to 17 can visit for €4.80.
+Admission is free for children under 10, while adults pay €9.90 full price.
+A reduced rate of €8.90 is available for students, and young people aged 13 to 17 can visit for €4.80… The Sarlat Périgord Noir Tourist Office also offers combined tickets for guided tours of the town and the manor house.